MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.md

 # QueryTable object (Excel)

-Represents a worksheet table built from data returned from an external data source, such as an SQL server or a Microsoft Access database.
+Represents a worksheet table built from data returned from an external data source, such as a SQL server or a Microsoft Access database.

 ## Remarks